Using Billing Rate Cards

 To enable billing rate cards, go to Setup > Company > Enable Features and click Employees.
 Under Time & Expenses, check the Billing Rate Cards box.
 Click Save.

 After you have enabled the feature, you can go to Setup > Accounting > Billing Rate Cards > New to create your billing rate cards.
-Billing class records will no longer contain a field for defining rates.
-You must define rates for billing classes used for projects on billing rate cards.
-A default billing rate card is automatically created after the feature is enabled with your existing billing classes and default rates.
+Billing class records won’t have a rate field anymore because you’ll set rates for billing classes on the rate cards.
+A default rate card is created automatically with your existing billing classes and rates.

 To create a billing rate card: